-Draft Action Plan
+Action Plan

 - The table below sets out the 18 recommendations: - 15 recommendations were identified by the Centre for Public Scrutiny (CfPS), as set out in their report entitled 'Derbyshire County Council Scrutiny Improvement Review', July 2020, and - a further three actions were identified by senior officers and the Scrutiny Steering Group. - It is recommended that the table should be read in conjunction with the full report and recommendations.
-(The numbers in brackets within the table below, reflect the numbering of the recommendations within the CfPS report). - The draft Action Plan has been prepared by the Scrutiny Steering Group.
-It will be considered by a scrutiny member workshop the Improvement and Scrutiny Committees, and the Governance, Ethics and Standards Committee. - It is proposed that the final Action Plan will be presented to Cabinet and Council.
+(The numbers in brackets within the table below, reflect the numbering of the recommendations within the CfPS report). - The Action Plan has been prepared by the Scrutiny Steering Group.
+It will be considered by a scrutiny member workshop the Improvement and Scrutiny Committees, and the Governance, Ethics and Standards Committee. - The final Action Plan will be presented to Cabinet and Council.

 Recommendations Action Plan Implementation

-Planning,

-Organising and
+Planning, Organising and

-Resourcing

-Scrutiny
+Resourcing Scrutiny

+Scruttiny

-Appendix 2 1 Work programme prioritisation and (i) Ensure that each Improvement & Scrutiny (I&S) Development of (8.1) focus.
+1 Work programme prioritisation and (i) Ensure that each Improvement & Scrutiny (I&S) Development of (8.1) focus.
 Developing a clear methodology focused on DCC's key corporate or community priorities should itself be a priority.
 Items on each work programme to have a clear rationale to justify their inclusion and a clear system for selection.
 Committee prepares a focused Work Programme which is aligned to the Council's corporate priorities and Key Decision Document the Work Programme to commence December 2020

-Appendix 2 2 Scrutiny and Cabinet needs to work more collaboratively This will achieve (i) Scrutiny Chairs and Cabinet to meet regularly on an informal basis; Commence September 2020 and continue on a regular basis (8.2) stronger pre-decision scrutiny, allow greater influence and contribution to policy shaping and supply more high-quality recommendations.
+2 (8.2) Scrutiny and Cabinet needs to work more collaboratively This will achieve stronger pre-decision (i) Scrutiny Chairs and Cabinet to meet regularly on an informal basis; Commence September 2020 and continue on a regular basis scrutiny, allow greater influence and contribution to policy shaping and supply more high-quality recommendations.
 A triangulation meeting held bi-monthly could include Scrutiny Chair and Vice Chair, Cabinet Member or (ii) Scrutiny Chairs to inform and provide brief to the relevant Cabinet Member in advance of attendance at I&S meetings; thereby ensuring that contributions are focussed, structured and value-added.
 Such attendance should be linked to the respective I&S Work Programmes; Commence October 2020 Leader taken in relevant rotation and Scrutiny Officers plus relevant Senior Officers.
 The purpose of this would be to jointly scope future areas for scrutiny to develop, but without compromising scrutiny's independence and authority. (iii) Hold triangulation meetings at least, quarterly and invite: Scrutiny Chair Vice Chair Cabinet Member and or The Leader Supported by: CMT Chair Monitoring Officer Statutory Scrutiny Officer (iv) Develop a Pre-Decision Scrutiny approach.
-Commenced with the Scrutiny review of residential care homes From December 2020 Commenced and ongoing 3 Ensure reference of (i)The current report template to From December (8.3) scrutiny in all Cabinet papers Establish a routine that embeds scrutiny in all papers presented to cabinet to show how and where scrutiny has been included in the journey of the plan, policy or decision. include reference to scrutiny within the body of reports, where appropriate.
-2020 4 Consider bringing Cabinet public accountability and (i)Scrutiny to consider this approach, taking into account the need to balance the two-fold role June 2021
+Commenced with the Scrutiny review of residential care homes From December 2020 Commenced and ongoing 3 (8.3) Ensure reference of scrutiny in all Cabinet papers Establish a routine that embeds scrutiny in (i)The current report template to include reference to scrutiny within the body of reports, where appropriate.
+From December 2020 all papers presented to cabinet to show how and where scrutiny has been included in the journey of the plan, policy or decision.
+4 Consider bringing Cabinet public accountability and (i)Scrutiny to consider this approach, taking into account the need to balance the two-fold role June 2021